 With the increase in technology and design available for the Average Joe, creating a responsive web design has now become easier for businesses to utilize.
-Stay ahead of the game with these top user experience (UX) trends you will be seeing throughout 2016.
+Stay ahead of the game with these top user experience (UX) trends you will be seeing throughout the year.

 1. Increase Speed of User Interface

 The good news is that responsive design is getting easier; the bad news is that a lot of websites look very similar.
 Fortunately, most of these similarities are functions that we all need for our websites.

 UX pattern trends to get familiar with:

 - Hero images – generally, the first high-quality image customers see when they go to a web page